 This area has lots of adults-only all-inclusives, but the UNICO 20°87° raises the bar with its whimsical interiors (done by hot New York and San Francisco-based design firm AvroKO), butler service (called "local hosts"), and innovative menus (crafted by acclaimed chef Xavier Perez Stone).

 This estate south of Puerto Vallarta has four suites, three private villas, and 10 casitas, set on a private beach adjacent to a 30,000-acre nature preserve.
 Go horseback riding and fishing, watch sea turtles lay their eggs on the beach, and take Instas in the enormous, colorfully tiled pool.

 Four Seasons Resort Punta Mita

 Set on the tip of the Riviera Nayarit, this 177-room beachfront resort is the perfect home base for incredible surf, indulgent poolside spa treatments, alfresco meals (courtesy of celebrity chef Richard Sandoval), and cocktails aplenty.
-(The bar has more than 150 types of tequila.)
+The bar also has more than 150 types of tequila.

 Palafitos at El Dorado Maroma

 The first overwater bungalows in Mexico opened at this top-rated all-inclusive on the Riviera Maya.
-Each of the 30 palafitos is surrounded by the bright turquoise Caribbean waters and features a private infinity pool, glass-bottom floors, outdoor shower, and ladder directly into the ocean.
+Each of the 30 palafitos are surrounded by the bright turquoise Caribbean waters and feature a private infinity pool, glass-bottom floors, outdoor shower, and ladder directly into the ocean.
 And in case you don't want to leave this stunning "resort-within-a-resort," there's an overwater restaurant and spa exclusively for palafitos guests.